 The tiny fibers of asbestos can easily become airborne when they break apart.
 When these fibers float in the air, they can be inhaled by anyone in the area.
 Once fibers are inhaled, instead of passing through the body, they stick like tiny needles in tissue.
 Over time, damage caused by these needle-like fibers can lead to serious illnesses.

-Not everyone exposed to asbestos gets sick; however, those who do become sick face devastating symptoms and decreased life expectancy.
+Not everyone exposed to asbestos gets sick.
+Those who do become sick face devastating symptoms and decreased life expectancy.
 P & H employees and other workers who used their products began filing lawsuits in the 1970s.

 These workers sought compensation and justice because they did not receive adequate warnings of all the risks associated with their jobs.
 In many cases, these workers did not get appropriate training or safety gear.